microsoft/debug-adapter-protocol/specification.md

   expensive: boolean;

   /**
-   * Optional source for this scope.
+   * The source for this scope.
    */
   source?: Source;

   /**
-   * Optional start line of the range covered by this scope.
+   * The start line of the range covered by this scope.
    */
   line?: number;

   /**
-   * Optional start column of the range covered by this scope.
+   * The start column of the range covered by this scope.
    */
   column?: number;

   /**
-   * Optional end line of the range covered by this scope.
+   * The end line of the range covered by this scope.
    */
   endLine?: number;

   /**
-   * Optional end column of the range covered by this scope.
+   * The end column of the range covered by this scope.
    */
   endColumn?: number;
 }